Inspirational, moving documentary about a revolutionary 1970s summer camp for children with disabilities

 Perhaps, though, it’s also for the best, as the burning desires of these children light up the screen.
 Judy Heumann, at the cutting edge of the movement later on in the decade, is shown as a sparky teenager doing what she would later accomplish to devastating effect: building a consensus amongst the disabled and their allies to effect change.
 On this occasion, lasagne for dinner; later it would be pushing through a US bill of rights.

 Crip Camp goes on to track the disability rights movement and its setbacks and achievements, all the time wheeling back to Jened in 1971 and 1972 for reference and an understanding of how the seeds of rebellion were sown.
 It’s quite a tale, one that’s refreshingly frank – or its participants are – on the subject of sex.
 The emotions raised by the film are mixed: respect and awe for the people on screen; disappointment that society has continued to pedal back on their hard-won rights.
-But perhaps the most important idea that Crip Camp illustrates is how society needed these kids and their radicalism more than they ever really needed us.
+But perhaps the most important idea that Crip Camp illustrates is how society needed these kids and their radicalism more than they ever really needed it.
 And that’s an idea to move forward with.

 Production companies: Higher Ground/Rusted Spoke